amystahl19/RexLab-ITON/README.md

 1. **Data Acquisition**:
    - Connect your pressure transducer to the DAQ system and computer.
-   - Open `DataAcquisition.vi` in LabVIEW.
+   - Open `MousePressureMeasurement.vi` in LabVIEW.
    - Configure the input channels and run the virtual instrument to start data acquisition.

 ## Recipes